What you need to know

 This guidance may be updated in line with the changing situation.

-The most common symptoms of coronavirus (COVID-19) are a new, continuous cough or a high temperature.
+The most common symptoms of coronavirus (COVID-19) are recent onset of one or more of the following:

 What to do if someone develops symptoms of coronavirus (COVID-19) on site

-If anyone becomes unwell with a new, continuous cough or a high temperature in an education setting they should be sent home and advised to follow the staying at home guidance.
+If anyone becomes unwell with a new, continuous cough or a high temperature or a loss of their usual sense of taste or smell in an education setting they should be sent home and advised to follow the staying at home guidance.

 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.